CyberCRI/RedWire/README.md

 TODO
 ====

-- Services
-  - Make an action using callback that waits until action is updated using locals (ex. ajax request)

 - Asset storage
   - Temporary storage
   - Binary/object format
   - Tree layout

-- Streams (Sevices)
+- Errors
-  - Common use-case is wrapping existing frameworks
-  - Can be used directly, without communicating through the model
-  - Callbacks should wait until action is updated (using locals?)

-  - Can gather events outside of the event loop
-  - An action can be wired to different models (e.g. fading music player vs. immediate sound clip player)
-  - All communication logs which action did it
 - Examples
-    - Canvas
-    - Sound
-    - Network
-    - SVG
-    - HTML events
-  - Using the HTTP service may be done by creating subactions
-  - Rephrase asset loading as service?

-- Examples
   - Angry birds
   - Multiplayer
   - Logging

-- Errors
+- Restart sequence, destroy residuals, ...

 - Tests
   - Functional/smoke tests (requires setup)

-- Restart sequence, destroy residuals, ...

 - Level Design
+  - allow editor actions that activated in "design" mode?
+    - move objects/graphics on the screen
   - view and controller actions that manipulate serializable data?
-  - editor actions activated in "design" mode?

-- Creating and destroying sub-actions
+  - setup level by hand, save it as asset, and then have action "merge" to saved states when level loaded?

 Questions